poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 Chocolate doom is your source port of choice if you are looking for a true vanilla experience.
 It's extremely lightweight nature also makes it great for portability, and low spec machines.

 # Crispy Doom
-Another lightweight and conservative source port based on Chocolate Doom, Crispy Doom aims to remove the original game's limitations and make it
+Based on Chocolate Doom, Crispy Doom is another conservative source port that removes the original game's limitations and
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlsyOTc1NjM1NTAsMTg4NzQ2MzQ5
+BnZm1cbiIsImhpc3RvcnkiOlstMTM0OTg4MDk2MywxODg3NDYz
-OV19
+NDk5XX0=
 -->